dougeby/IntuneDocs/intune/device-profiles.md

 - Allow or prevent access to bluetooth on the device.
 - Create a WiFi or VPN profile that gives different devices access to your corporate network.
 - Manage software updates, including when they are installed.
-- Run an Android device a dedicated kiosk device that can run one app, or run many apps.
+- Run an Android device as dedicated kiosk device that can run one app, or run many apps.

 This article lists the steps to create a profile, and gives an overview of the different types of profiles you can create.
 Use these profiles to allow or prevent some features on the devices.